awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-creating-OpsItems.md

 ![\[Viewing operational data to view event details.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_working_scenario_2.png)

 For information about how to configure the options in an OpsItem, see [Working with OpsItems](OpsCenter-working-with-OpsItems.md)\.

+## Integrating with CloudWatch Application Insights for \.NET and SQL Server<a name="OpsCenter-getting-started-user-CloudWatch-Application-Insights"></a>

+OpsCenter integrates with Amazon CloudWatch Application Insights for \.NET and SQL Server\.
+This means you can automatically create OpsItems for problems detected in your applications\.
+For information about how to configure Application Insights to create OpsItems, see [Setting Up Your Application](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/appinsights-setting-up.html) in the *Amazon CloudWatch User Guide*\.

 ## Creating OpsItems Manually<a name="OpsCenter-manually-create-OpsItems"></a>